🧬

 Unique facts and fascinating details

-• The Azawakh is one of the few breeds that can maintain a high-speed gallop for long distances in extreme heat.
+• The Azawakh is one of the few sighthounds that possesses a strong guarding instinct.

-• They are known to be 'cat-like' in their agility and ability to jump onto high surfaces.
+• They are known for their unique 'cat-like' movement and ability to turn at high speeds.

 Frequently Asked Questions